-George Russell is a 19 year old British Rising Star from Kings Lynn, who is aiming to make the final steps up the motorsport ladder and reach the goal of Formula One.
+George is a 20 year old British Rising Star from Kings Lynn, who is aiming to make the final steps up the motorsport ladder and reach the goal of Formula One.

 In 2010 he moved to the Rotax Mini Max category where he became Super One British champion, Formula Kart Stars British Champion and also won the Kartmasters British Grand Prix in a dominant season.

-2017 saw George meet his expectations in GP3 - as the Mercedes-AMG F1 Junior went on to take 4 Victories, 7 Podiums and 4 Pole Positions on his way to winning the Driver's championship with two races to spare.
+George competed in the GP3 Series – a support series to Formula One. racing for frontrunners ART Grand Prix in 2017.
+The Mercedes-Benz Junior met his expectations in GP3 - as he went on to take four victories, seven podiums and four pole positions on his way to winning the Driver's championship with two races left to spare.

-These performances saw him be rewarded with a pair of Formula 1 Free Practise outings with the Sahara Force India Team, which he duly impressed on both occasions.
+These performances saw him be rewarded with a pair of Formula 1 Free Practice outings with the Sahara Force India Team, which he duly impressed on both occasions.